kamalrawat77/agentic-iam-lab/week07-agentic-rag/README.md

 Insight:
 An agent is not defined by using an LLM.
 An agent is defined by making decisions about what actions to take.

+## Nugget 035

+Learned:
+- Tool registry
+- Dynamic tool execution
+- Agent tool selection

+Insight:
+An agent becomes useful when it can choose among multiple capabilities instead of following a fixed workflow.